AguirreIF/urxvt-patchs/README.md

     - Add a set of buts for each characters allowing to define the underline (or whatever underline style defines) color.

+  * Now it's possible to set the all palette with ~/.Xdefault URxvt.color125: #FF00FF

 Vim Patchs
 ==========